uccmisl/dashc/README.md

 ./dashc.exe play -help
 ```

-The typical log file will look like the example below (here the data only for the first 30 segments is shown, ARBITER adaptation algorithm is used):
+The typical log file will look like the example below (here the data only for the first 30 segments is shown, ARBITER adaptation algorithm is used, bbb-264 4 seconds segment size clip is used):
 ```
 Seg_#  Arr_time  Del_Time  Stall_Dur  Rep_Level  Del_Rate  Act_Rate  Byte_Size  Buff_Level
     1       810       810          0        232      1225       248     124131       4.000